 - ZFS file system used for performance and reliability

 - Software and configuration to create an instance

-- Operators and end users can create images
+- Operators and end users can create custom images

 - Definition of resources for an instance (RAM, CPU, Disk, etc.)